dougu1802/github-exercise-week-3/readme.md

-# GitHub Exercise 1
+# GitHub Exercise Week 3

 CTVA 461 GitHub

 ## Get Started

-1. Clone this repo
-2. Update files
-3. Validate the HTML
+1.)
+Create a project folder
+2.)
+Create two page mockups (internal links to home and Portfolio must work, other pages can use # placeholder URL's) 3.)
+Push code to GitHub repo